hpowell-UNB/cs2063-fall-2026-labs/README.md

 ## Getting Started

 ### Android Studio
-* The code examples are built against and run in Download Android Studio Quail 3 (2026.1.3 Patch 1)
+* The code examples are built against and run in Download Android Studio Quail 4 (2026.1.4)
 * Should you use a different version you will be prompted to update the Gradle plugin used

 ### Android SDK